Product information, such as attributes and digital assets like images, can’t be separated when creating quality custom

 Rich images and quality product information make for engaging product pages.

-It’s safe to say quality product information and rich images make for engaging copy.
-And this great copy naturally leads to increased sales.
-Thus product information and images are central to the success of any ecommerce business.
-And storing them together in a centralized database makes for easy retrieval by users, and ultimately just makes sense.
+In 2018, 56% of digital marketers reported using images or video in 100% of their content, because enriched product pages naturally lead to increased sales (source).
+Thus, product information and images are central to the success of any ecommerce business.
+Storing them together in a centralized database makes for easy retrieval by users, and ultimately just makes sense.